Stable high-order cubature formulas for experimental data: Proposed Methods

 Note that $R P^T (P R P^T)^{-1}$ is the Moore--Penrose pseudoinverse of $R^{-1/2}P$; see \cite{ben2003generalized}.
 By utilizing a beautiful connection to DOPs, this formula can be considerably simplified; see \S \ref{sub:char}.
+Formula \eqref{eq:LS-sol2} has theoretical advantages and will be used to prove nonnegativity of the weights.
+In our implementation, however, the LS solution $\mathbf{w}^{\mathrm{LS}}$ is computed stably and more efficiently using the Matlab function \emph{lsqminnorm}.
+This function uses a pivoted QR decomposition of $A = P R^{1/2}$; see \cite{trefethen1997numerical,golub2012matrix,horn2012matrix,strang2019linear}.

-Note that once $\mathbf{w}^{\mathrm{LS}}$ has been computed, the procedure is the same as for the $\ell^1$-CFs: The DoE $d$ is decreased until the LS solution \eqref{eq:LS-sol} results in a perfectly stable CF. This CF is then referred to as the \emph{LS-CF} and denoted by
+Once $\mathbf{w}^{\mathrm{LS}}$ has been computed, the procedure is the same as for the $\ell^1$-CFs: The DoE $d$ is decreased until the LS solution \eqref{eq:LS-sol} yields in a nonnegative CF. The resulting CF is referred to as the \emph{LS-CF} and denoted by